Nerina Montagnani

-Nerina Montagnani (20 April 1897 – 4 November 1993) was an Italian actress.
+Nerina Montagnani (/it/; 20 April 1897 – 4 November 1993) was an Italian actress.

 Life and career

 Born in Maranello, Modena, Montagnani graduated as a teacher.
 Starting in 1918 she worked as a governess and a gardener in many noble houses in France and Italy.
 At 68 years old, while working at the Palazzo Barberini as a gardener, she was discovered by Federico Fellini who gave her supporting roles in Giulietta degli spiriti, Satyricon and The Clowns.
 From then, for about 25 years, Montagnani appeared in dozens of films and stage works.
 She obtained a large popularity with the role of Natalina, Nino Manfredi's chambermaid in a long series of Lavazza commercials shot between 1979 and 1990.

 She died of bronchopneumonia at 96 years old.